LinuxAtDuke/Intro-To-Linux/README.md

 **top**

-An interactive program that provides a dynamic real-time view of a running system, including processes, CPU usage and the type of its use, memory, and swap consumption.
+Top is an interactive program that provides a dynamic real-time view of a running system, including processes, CPU usage and the type of its use, memory, and swap consumption.
 It also allows you to interact with processes so that they can be killed or reniced (assuming the user has permission).

 **Managing Processes**

 **kill**

-Just as it describes, a command used for killing an active process abruptly.
+Just as it describes, kill is a command used for killing an active process abruptly.
 Often used by administrators for cleaning up rogue jobs, but regular users can also control their own jobs with this command as well.
 This command requires you to specify the PID of the process to be killed (this can be found with the ps command).

 *Useful Flags:*